aritraroy/Flashbar/README.md

         .build()
 ```
 ### Dismiss
-You can listen to events like `onDismissing`, `onDismissProgress` and `onDismissed`.
+You can listen to events on `OnBarDismissListener` like `onDismissing`, `onDismissProgress` and `onDismissed`.
 The progress ranges from from 0.0 to 1.0.
 But in some special cases (like with bounce interpolator) it can go below 0.0 or above 1.0.

 You can also specifically get to know the reason behind the bar dismiss action - `TIMEOUT`, `MANUAL`, `TAP_OUTSIDE` and `SWIPE`.